guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 ...FOTO...

-**Request Structure:** Documentation should describe the structure of the API request when paginating data, including:
+**Request Structure:** Documentation should clearly outline the structure of the API request when paginating data, including:
-- ...
+   - parameters for specifying the page number or cursor,
-- ...
+   - the number of records to be returned per page (page size),
-- ...
+   - any additional filters or sorting options that can be applied to the request.

 ...FOTO...